EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

 - - truck
 - - - images

 You can also provide a video instead of a set of images in the images folder.
 But in this case you have to remove the images folder, otherwise the image extract process will be skipped.
+The video filename should be the same as the dataset_name, e.g. truck.mp4 or truck.mov.

 You can start the process with the `docker compose up` command.
 The whole process is: